swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 - vp_formats_not_supported is NOT SUPPORTED
 - wallet_unavailable is NOT SUPPORTED

-9. Wallet Invocation
+9. Wallet Invocation<br>
-URL scheme ``openid4vp:// and swiyu-verify://`` MUST be supported.
+URL scheme ``openid4vp:// and swiyu-verify://`` MUST be supported.<br>

-10 Wallet Metadata
+10 Wallet Metadata<br>
-10.2 Obtaining Wallet's Metadata
+10.2 Obtaining Wallet's Metadata<br>
-Verifier has pre-obtained a static set of the Wallet's metadata as defined by this swiss profile verification.
+Verifier has pre-obtained a static set of the Wallet's metadata as defined by this swiss profile verification.<br>

-12 Verifier Attestation JWT
+12 Verifier Attestation JWT<br>
-Verifier Attestation JWT SHOULD be used  by the Wallet to validate authenticity of the Verifier in proximity use cases.
+Verifier Attestation JWT SHOULD be used  by the Wallet to validate authenticity of the Verifier in proximity use cases.<br>
-Otherwise, the Wallet SHOULD use Trust Protocol mechanisms instead to validate authenticity of the Verifier.
+Otherwise, the Wallet SHOULD use Trust Protocol mechanisms instead to validate authenticity of the Verifier.<br>

 # RFC 9101 The OAuth 2.0 Authorization Framework: JWT-Secured Authorization Request (JAR)

-6. Validating JWT-Based Requests
+6. Validating JWT-Based Requests<br>
 6.1.
-JWE Encrypted Request Object
+JWE Encrypted Request Object<br>
-JWE Encrypted Request Objects are NOT SUPPORTED.
+JWE Encrypted Request Objects are NOT SUPPORTED.<br>